cc7799/8-ball-pool/README.md

 ## Authorship
 This was created as a group project and as such, not all the code was written by me.
-However, after the class was over, I refactored much of the original code.
+However, after the class was over, I refactored much of the original code, including completely rewriting `main.py`.
 The complete authorship information can be found below

 <table>